ALTIBASE/Documents/Manuals/Altibase_trunk/eng/iLoader_Eng.md

 ##### Limitations of Options

-Field delimiters, row delimiters and block delimiters cannot be subsets of each other.
+Field delimiters, row delimiters, and block delimiters cannot be subsets of each other.
 In other words, the field delimiter must not contain the row delimiter, and the row delimiter must not contain the field delimiter.
 Moreover, column values cannot contain these delimiters.
 For example, if the field delimiter is ‘-’ and the row delimiter is ‘-#’, a row having 3 columns would be displayed as follows:

 ```